AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/index.md

 Debugging with breakpoints from the script runtime (via `code.js`) is currently not supported and for the time-being, only console logging (via `console.log()`) can be used.
 However, support for debugging by applying breakpoints in the code will be available in the near future.
 Please refer to [Example Code Snippet](./editor/#example-code-snippet), where a `rectangle` object is printed to console for debugging purpose.

 ## CLI template for script based add-on
 The add-on CLI contains built-in, pre-configured templates to allow you to create an add-on project based on your favorite development stack in the quickest possible manner.
 There are currently five different template options available.
-To get started with script based add-on using javascript with editor APIs, you must choose the template named `javascript-with-editing-apis`.
+To get started with script based add-on using javascript with editor APIs, you must choose the template named `javascript-with-editor-apis`.
 Please refer to [Using the CLI](../../guides/getting_started/dev_tooling/#using-the-cli) section to get more information on how to use the CLI and create new add-on.
 <br/>

-The sample script based add-on created using template named `javascript-with-editing-apis` will look as shown from [Add-on Development Tools Panel](../../guides/getting_started/dev_tooling#add-on-development-tools-panel):
+The sample script based add-on created using template named `javascript-with-editor-apis` will look as shown from [Add-on Development Tools Panel](../../guides/getting_started/dev_tooling#add-on-development-tools-panel):

 ![script add-on sample screenshot](../img/script-add-on-sample.png)